microsoft/X-Decoder/README.md

-# X-Chat: Multi-Modal Conversational X-Decoder
+# X-Chat: X-Decoder for a Chat

 ## :fire: News